 There are many applications that can be used to view log files, but using Log4j mode allows you to do it without leaving Emacs.
 It also provides good integration with the source code.

 The major features of Log4j mode are described below.
 See screenshots for examples of how this looks in GNU Emacs.

-Log4j mode uses log level keywords such as DEBUG and ERROR to syntax highlight log records.
+Log4j mode uses customizable regexps with keywords such as DEBUG and ERROR to syntax highlight log records.
 Different faces are used for different log levels.
-The user can customize the faces that are used for syntax highlighting.
+The user can customize both the regexps, and the faces that are used for syntax highlighting.

 Log4j mode can filter a log file buffer using keywords specified by the user, creating a new buffer that contains only matching log records.
 When the source buffer is auto reverted, the filter buffer will be updated too.